neoforged/ModDevGradle/README.md

 ## Features

+- Creates the necessary artifacts to compile Minecraft mods for [NeoForge](https://neoforged.net/)
+- Runs the game from Gradle or IntelliJ for debugging and testing
-- Automatically creates and uses a development-friendly logging configuration for the game
+- Automatically creates and uses a development-friendly logging configuration for the testing the mod
+- Supports the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html) to speed up repeated runs of Gradle tasks

 ## Usage